luke396/assignment1-basics/problem.md

 ## train_bpe_expts_owt

-(a) This is a really big dataset.
-My local machine with 16GB RAM can't handle it.
-Some optimizations like streaming pre-tokens are possible, but the implementation is really complex, so I ran it on a cloud server with more RAM.
+(a) This dataset is extremely large.
+My local machine with 16GB RAM cannot handle it.
+While optimizations such as streaming pre-tokens are possible, the implementation complexity is significant, so I executed the training on a cloud server with additional RAM.

 ```shell
 Top 20 longest tokens (by bytes):